OldGamesCracking/oldgamescracking.github.io/_games/motogp_2.md

 ![CD Check]({{site.url}}/assets/motogp_2/cd.png)

 This is nice since - judging by the speed the messagebox popped up - it means that usually the check is quite simple.
-Time to start attach the debugger and have a look around:
+Time to attach the debugger and have a look around:

 ![Message Box]({{site.url}}/assets/motogp_2/messagebox.png)